-2 Project Name Public Facility Improvement Projects Des Plaines Park District: Seminole Park Improvement Target Area Low- and moderate-income areas Goals Supported Capital Improvements: Improve Public Facilities and Public Infrastructure Needs Addressed Public Facilities in a low- and moderate-income area (see Des Plaines Consolidated Plan 2020-2024) Funding \$150,000 Description The amount can range up to \$150,000 for the Des Plaines Park District Public Facility Improvement Program.
+2 Project Name Public Facility Improvement Projects Des Plaines Park District: Seminole Park Improvement Target Area Low- and moderate-income areas Goals Supported Capital Improvements: Improve Public Facilities and Public Infrastructure Needs Addressed Public Facilities in a low- and moderate-income area (see Des Plai Consolidated Plan 2020-2024) Funding \$150,000 Public Facilities in a low- and moderate-income area (see Des Plaines Consolidated Plan 2020-2024) \$150,000 Description The amount can range up to \$150,000 for the Des Plaines Park District Public Facility Improvement Program.
 Seminole Park has been identified by the Park District as an existing public facility in a low- and moderate-income area in need.
-Improvements may include lighting improvements, concession building repairs or ather CDDC elicible anniests.
-Desirat founding areas have added ather CDDC elicible. other CDBG-eligible projects.
+Improvements may include lighting improvements, concession building repairs or

+T other CDBG-eligible projects.
 Project funding may be used for other CDBG-eligible projects at Seminole Park.
-Target Date September 30, 2023 Estimate the To be determined based on the project selected for funding. number/type of households that will benefit from the proposed activity Parks, Recreational Facilities.
-This activity will be performed by the Des Plaines (HUD Eligibility Park District.
-(3F) Activity Code) Tark District.
-(31) Activity Code) 3 3 Project Name North West Housing Partnership: Home Repair Program Target Area Scattered sites throughout Des Plaines Carla Communitari Control Income and the Property Friedrick Housing Charles Goals Supported Capital Improvements: Preserve Existing Housing Stock Needs Addressed Ensure Housing is Affordable, Accessible & Sustainable Funding \$171,512 Description The City provides single-family homeowner residences with 0% interest, deferred, forgivable loans to correct code violations, and perform large-scale home repairs.
+Target Date September 30, 2023 Estimate the To be determined based on the project selected for funding. number/type of households that will benefit from the proposed activity Planned Activities Parks, Recreational Facilities.
+This activity will be performed by the De (HUD Eligibility Park District.
+(3F) Activity Code) / totality code; 3 Project Name North West Housing Partnership: Home Repair Program Target Area Scattered sites throughout Des Plaines Goals Supported Canital Improvements: Processes Existing Housing Stock Goals Supported Capital Improvements: Preserve Existing Housing Stock forgivable loans to correct code violations, and perform large-scale hom Low- and moderate-income homeowners are eligible for 100% of repair to \$24,000.
+Loans are forgiven after 10 years.
+Ensure Housing is Affordable, Accessible & Sustainable \$171,512 The City provides single-family homeowner residences with 0% interest, deferred, forgivable loans to correct code violations, and perform large-scale home repairs.
 Low- and moderate-income homeowners are eligible for 100% of repair costs up to \$24,000.
 Loans are forgiven after 10 years.
 A lead inspection is carried out before the performance of any work and is included in this budget as part of the delivery cost.
 HUD requires all homes receiving federal funds for housing rehabilitation assistance to undergo a lead paint inspection and risk assessment.
-Properties that are determined to have significant lead-based paint hazards may also be required to undergo a clearance inspection following completion of the rehabilitation work. inspection following completion of the renabilitation work.
-Target Date September 30, 2023 Estimate the Six (6) Low- and Moderate-Income homeowners will benefit from this activity. number/type of However, if the initial households do not require the maximum grant amount to households that complete this activity, more households can participate in this program.
-Also, will benefit from additional households can participate if prior and current year money is not spent the proposed on infrastructure Improvement backup projects. activity activity
+Properties that are determined to have significant lead-based paint hazards may also be required to undergo a clearance inspection following completion of the rehabilitation work.
+Target Date September 30, 2023 inspection following completion of the remainitation work.
+September 30, 2023 Six (6) low- and moderate-income homeowners will benefit from this activity. number/type of However, if the initial households do not require the maximum grant amount to households that complete this activity, more households can participate in this program.
+Also, will benefit from additional households can participate if prior and current year money is not spent the proposed on infrastructure improvement backup projects. activity

-Planned Activities es Rehabilitation of privately owned, single-unit homes, Rehab-Administration.
+Planned Activities Rehabilitation of privately owned, single-unit homes, Rehab-Administration.
 (14A

 (HUD Eligibility & 14H)

 Activity Code)